SEN-RAD/animaps/README.md

 ## Idea

 My girlfriend loves animals and asked me if I could build an app to record all the places where we've seen them, which could then be shared with others.
 I said: 'I sure can try!'.
-This is the result.
+This is the result :D

 ### Functionality